Armandoh4/filmlabproductions/README.md

 3. Create a file named '.env' in the root of the application (on the same level as the 'app.py' file)

 4. Next you will need to create a '.env' file in the root of this application.
-Please enter the following code:

         APP_SECRET_KEY=...
         USERNAMES=...
         PASSWORD=...
         USERS=${USERNAMES}:${PASSWORD}

-Please change the '...' with your own secret key, username and password.
+-> Please change the '...' with your own secret key, username and password.

 5. Once this stage is completed, you can move onto installing requirments to run this application:

         pip install -r requirements.txt
 6. This is where we run the application.
 To do this, please run the app.py file in the local terminal:

         python app.py

 7. Finally you can open this application by entering the following address into your prefered browser:

         View site on this link http://127.0.0.1:5000

 8. To stop this application, enter ctrl+c in your integrated terminal